ATSiem/email-agent-workshop/README.md

-# AI Email Assistant with Client Communication Reports
+# Client Communication Reports

-This application helps you manage your email communications by automatically processing incoming emails, summarizing them, and generating client-specific reports.
-It combines Next.js, TypeScript, the Vercel AI SDK, and SQLite to create a powerful AI agent for email management.
+This application helps you generate professional client communication reports by analyzing your email communications with clients.
+It combines Next.js, TypeScript, the Vercel AI SDK, and SQLite to create a powerful AI tool for client communication management.

 ## Features

-### Email Processing
-- Automatic email collection via webhook endpoint
-- AI-powered email summarization and labeling
-- Clean email display with signature removal
-- Threading support for related emails

 ### Client Management
 - Create and manage clients with their domains and email addresses